Etymology

 having a maturation cycle functionally similar

-any organic and inorganic components that form an ecological community, or a biological community --particularly when forming a self-regulating unit over a defined, connected or integrated space.
+any organic and inorganic components that form a community of living beings, or an ecological system, or a biological community --particularly when forming a self-regulating unit over a defined, connected or integrated space.

 importance of.